ams-NM/AMS-team/pages/CWO -ALL.md

 			  plan:: [[2023-07-12 Wed]]
 			  finished::
 			  remark::
-				- Connecting a spare VCS Console into the empty slot of No. 8
+				- Connecting a spare VCS Console into the empty Console slot of No. 8
 - ## Done
 	- ### SMG Extend Forecaster Control in PTB NE 3/F start:: [[2023-01-19 Thu]]